nyc-crh/site/content/gallery/malcolm-x-in-support-of-boycott.md

 author:
 citation: >
  "Malcolm X Comments on the Boycotts," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/malcolm-x-in-support-of-boycott.
-imageFeatured: malcolm-x-in-support-of-boycott.jpg
+featured: malcolm-x-in-support-of-boycott.jpg
-imageFeaturedAlt: Malcolm X is interviewed while standing in front of a crowd of people.
+featuredAlt: Malcolm X is interviewed while standing in front of a crowd of people.
 detailedDescr:
 embed:
 embedTitle: